jennaristila/jennaristila.github.io/en/1_news.md

 ### Those who look back: Villa-Lobos, Shostakovich and Brahms

 Three entirely different composers' piano works that have been inspired by baroque.
 Each composer has been fascinated by the musical past in his own way.
-Come
+Come hear!

 - __12.8__ at 6.30 pm __Hakavuori church__, Tolarintie 1, Helsinki
 - __3.9__ at 6 pm __Melartin Hall__, Sotilaspojankatu 1, Savonlinna